 Audit Windows Active Directory Security With Powershell

 Once that is done, you shall be prompted for the next entry.
-Type in remote signed
+Type in remotesigned

 As a result of these commands, now you can run the cmdlets without any errors.